openjdk/panama-foreign/doc/panama_ffi.md

 ### Linker

 At the core of Panama foreign function support we find the `Linker` abstraction.
-This abstraction plays a dual role: first, for downcalls, it allows modelling foreign function calls as plain `MethodHandle` calls (see `Linker::downcallHandle`); second, for upcalls, it allows to convert an existing `MethodHandle` (which might point to some Java method) into a `NativeSymbol` which could then be passed to foreign functions as a function pointer (see `Linker::upcallStub`):
+This abstraction plays a dual role: first, for downcalls, it allows modelling foreign function calls as plain `MethodHandle` calls (see `Linker::downcallHandle`); second, for upcalls, it allows to convert an existing `MethodHandle` (which might point to some Java method) into a `MemorySegment` which could then be passed to foreign functions as a function pointer (see `Linker::upcallStub`):

 ```java
 interface Linker {